Use the arrows to scroll through some of Auburn's

 Nova, who officially became War Eagle VII in 2006, is the symbol of the Auburn spirit.

-He carries on the tradition of pre-game flights and has helped educate tens of thousands about raptors at his home in the Southeastern Raptor Center – part of the Auburn University College of Veterinary Medicine.
+He has dazzled fans with his pre-game flights and has helped educate tens of thousands about raptors at his home in the Southeastern Raptor Center, part of the Auburn University College

 The story of "War Eagle" is thought to have originated in one of two possible ways: from a Civil War tale or Native American lore.